Online Safety

 Further Advice, Support and Useful Links for parents and carers

-At Branston Junior Academy we take your child’s e-safety very seriously.
-We believe that children should be able to access and enjoy the internet safely and each term the importance of e-safety is highlighted.
+At Branston Junior Academy, we take your child’s online safety very seriously.
+We believe that children should be able to access and enjoy the online resources safely and each term, the importance of an aspect of online safety is highlighted and related to our values.

 Privacy Overview